tretoef-estrella/sloane-coherence-records/README.md

 ## Acknowledgments

-- **Henry Cohn, Abhinav Kumar, Gregory Minton and collaborators** — for the body of work on coherence packings that made this comparison possible, and for Professor Cohn's responsiveness in independently verifying record #2 within 43 minutes of being notified.
+- **Henry Cohn, Abhinav Kumar, Gregory Minton and collaborators** — for the body of work on coherence packings that made this comparison possible, for Professor Cohn's responsiveness in independently verifying record #2 within 43 minutes of being notified, and for the published Cohn catalog entry for cell `(4, 48)` against which our packing in [`cell_4x48/`](cell_4x48/) is compared.
 - **Emily King, John Jasper, Dustin G. Mixon** — for maintaining the Game of Sloanes reference repository (https://github.com/gnikylime/GameofSloanes), which sets the gold standard for reproducible coherence packings, and for the published Mixon (2019) catalog entry for cell `(3, 14)` against which our packing in [`cell_3x14/`](cell_3x14/) is compared.
 - **Anthropic** — for building Claude, the AI assistant that collaborated on the engineering, the sandbox exploration protocols, and the verification pipeline.
 - **The community of researchers** working on Grassmannian packings, equiangular lines, MUBs, and SIC-POVMs — your work taught me what mattered and what didn't.